Introducing Nuemark: A Markdown dialect for rich, interactive content

 Nuemark differs from prior alternatives like MDX and Markdoc in the following ways:

 1. Nuemark is targeted at content creators.
-There are no "scary" JavaScript expressions or import statements that can break the page from rendering.
+There are no scary JavaScript expressions or import statements that can break the page from rendering.
 Familiarity with Markdown and YAML front matters is enough for crafting rich, interactive content.

 2. Nuemark comes with a rich set of built-in components that can be used inside standard Markdown or mixed together to form more complex layouts.
 Any modern web page can be expressed with Nuemark so that your content is neatly separated for editors.